2012 Executive Summary & Trends - Oil, Gas and Solution Mining

 Production, Market Value and Economic Impact

-The oil and gas produced in New York State in 2011 is valued at an estimated $157.86 million dollars.
-Approximately $4.74 million dollars was generated for local government taxes.
-Approximately $19.73 million dollars was generated in royalties for landowners.
-Oil and gas development has historically occurred in the most western parts of the State, but the Finger Lakes region has experienced activity for the last decade.
+The oil and gas produced in New York State in 2012 is valued at an estimated $103.61 million.
+Approximately $3.11 million was generated for local government taxes.
+Approximately $12.95 million was generated in royalties for landowners.
+Oil and gas development occurs in the most western parts of the State and the Finger Lakes region.

-The total number of wells completed decreased 25% to 267 in 2011.
-For the third consecutive year, no new Trenton-Black River fields commenced production.
-Though there was a slight decrease in gas production from the Herkimer wells in 2011, it produced over 2 bcf for the third straight year.
-In 2011 there were a total of 51 wells statewide with Herkimer production.
+The total number of wells completed decreased 32% to 182 in 2012.
+For the fourth consecutive year, no new Trenton-Black River fields commenced production.
+In 2012, production from wells completed in the Herkimer fell below 2 bcf of annual production for the first time in three years.
+In 2012 there were a total of 51 wells statewide with Herkimer production.

-The Division of Mineral Resources (DMN) conducted 16 compulsory integration hearings in 2011, which resulted in 15 finalized orders.
-The remaining order was referred to the Office of Hearings and Mediation Services for adjudication.
+The Division of Mineral Resources (DMN) conducted 7 compulsory integration hearings in 2012, which resulted in 6 finalized orders.

 - during permit application review

 - during drilling and plugging work, with emphasis on cementing operations

 - to ensure regulatory requirements are followed and that violations, if any, are remediated